100 Youth Who Care

 Fund Development Committee; Frank Lu and Ella Thompson

-Communications Committee; Zoe Da Roza and Priyanka Chopra
+Community Connections Committee; Zoe Da Roza, Priyanka Chopra and Isabella Pejman.

 Volunteerism & Granting Committee: Alexa Harrison and Christina Zhang